checheto/Homework4/README.md

 Use the Select class from the Selenium API.
 Don't forget to make an assertion.
  Make the driver open this link http://pragmatic.bg/automation/lecture13/Config.html
- using the Actions class from the Selenium API-to click on the checkboxes against "Air Bags" and "Parking Sensor" and make sure that they are selected.
-(It is clear that this can be done without the Actions class, just with purpose of training Actions)
+ using the Actions class from the Selenium API to click on the checkboxes against "Air Bags" and "Parking Sensor" and make sure that they are selected.
+(It is clear that this can be done without the Actions class, just with the purpose of training Actions)